- 1 Cryptocurrencies are decentralized, self-regulated digital currencies whose price is determined by sheer demand and supply.

 Cryptocurrency Tax Regulations

 In countries like the US, the IRS is getting serious about establishing a new taxation framework on cryptocurrency transactions.
-Last year, the IRS added a new question in Form 1040, "At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
-This implies that cryptocurrency traders will have to pay capital gains tax anytime soon.
+Last year, the IRS added a new question in Form 1040, “At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+This implies that cryptocurrency traders must pay capital gains tax anytime soon.

 Cryptocurrency Trading Regulations

 The Securities and Exchange Commission (SEC) requires platforms for trading digital assets to register with them in the USA.
 But to trade digital assets with the approval of the SEC, platforms must meet the security standards set by the commission, which, in principle, are meant to regulate the trading of traditional assets.